BartoszPiotrowski/deep-equivalence/README.md

 	--num_dense_layers 2 \
 	--dense_layer_units 32
 ```
-The accuracy of this model on the validation set should go not higher than `85%`.
+The accuracy of this model on the validation set doesn't go higher than `86%`.
 This means that the model make use of the ordering of variables -- when variables
 in formulae appear in a consistent order, `X, Y, Z, ...`, it makes learning for
 the model easier.
 This can be considered as a unintended behaviour or a "leak